MohamedXElGohary/iotg-fbu/siipStitch/README.md

 ### STEP 3: Prepare RSA private key and rename to `privkey.pem` into the same working directory

-Note: RSA key is only required to stitch signed components (e.g., GOP, PEIM GFX or VBT)
+** NOTE: **: An RSA signing key is required to stitch GOP, PEIM GFX and VBT images with the BIOS image.
+This signing key must be the same key used by BIOS.
+If they are different, the output image may not be bootable when security is enabled on the platform.

 ### STEP 4: Prepare initial BIOS image (e.g., `BIOS.bin`) and SIIP firmware to be replaced (e.g. `OseFw.bin`)